deanwampler/spark-scala-tutorial/tutorial/src/index.md

 Note that you can run Spark on a Hadoop cluster using any of these three approaches, but only YARN deployments truly integrate resource management between Spark and Hadoop jobs.
 Standalone and Mesos deployments within a Hadoop cluster require that you statically configure some resources for Spark and some for Hadoop, because Spark and Hadoop are unaware of each other in these configurations.

+For information on using YARN, see [here](http://spark.apache.org/docs/0.9.0/running-on-yarn.html).

+For information on using Mesos, see [here](http://spark.apache.org/docs/0.9.1/running-on-mesos.html) and [here](http://mesosphere.io/learn/run-spark-on-mesos/).

 Spark also includes [EC2 launch scripts](http://spark.apache.org/docs/0.9.1/ec2-scripts.html) for running clusters on Amazon EC2.

 ## Resilient, Distributed Datasets